Browse our guides or talk to our team.

 Launch Gliffy Online’s User Story Mapping Template >>

 Gliffy offers tons of templates and simple, drag-and-drop diagramming functionality for getting your story mapping exercise off to a good start.
-In addition to using Gliffy as a story mapping tool, you can also try dragging and dropping your way through other brainstorming techniques, customer journey mapping exercises, and more.
+In addition to using Gliffy as a story mapping tool, you can also try dragging and dropping your way through other brainstorming techniques, customer journey mapping and impact mapping exercises, and more.